mikinty/Trading-Curriculum/README.md

   - [_Hedge Fund Market Wizards_](https://amzn.to/3ydYe5X)
   - [_Unknown Market Wizards_](https://amzn.to/3y4Faqu)
 - [_Reminiscences of a Stock Operator_](https://amzn.to/3bfKHle): This is a classic text about a trader in the early 1900s who made and blew his fortune many times trading.
 A central theme of the book is that "whatever mistakes have been made in the market, will be made again" a la history repeats itself style.
 This book has been touted by many great traders such as Paul Tudor Jones for giving good insight into what it's like to lose money, and how to keep your composure even at the worst times of your trading career.
+- [_Ed Thorp: A Man for ALl Markets_](https://www.amazon.com/Man-All-Markets-Street-Dealer/dp/1400067960): Ed Thorp is insane.
+He's one of the biggest brain person that is still emotionally capable.
+Every paragraph in this book feels like a well-calculated result from Mr. Thorp.

 ## Core Concepts